Governor of Balochistan, Pakistan: Periods of governor's rule

 After the dissolution of One Unit in 1970, Balochistan attained the status of a full province, administered by its first governor, General Riaz Hussain, pending general elections, which were held the same year.
 The left-wing National Awami Party (NAP) secured the highest number of votes in the province, whereas the ruling party at the centre, the Pakistan People's Party (PPP) under Zulfikar Ali Bhutto, secured none.
 The NAP ministry was however dismissed by Bhutto in 1973, and its senior leaders were imprisoned.
 Bhutto imposed governor's rule under Akbar Bugti, and military operations against tribal insurgents commenced in 1973.

 After the Bhutto regime was overthrown in a military coup by General Zia-ul-Haq in 1977, the NAP leaders were released and the Chief Justice of the Balochistan High Court, Khuda Bakhsh Marri, became governor; the other chief justices also became governors of their corresponding provinces.
 Marri was replaced by General Rahimuddin Khan, who announced a general amnesty, ending military action in the province.

 Governor's rule returned under military ruler Pervez Musharraf, who dissolved the provincial government in 1999, and for a brief period under the fourth PPP ministry in 2013, culminating in the dismissal of the provincial government under Aslam Raisani amid rising sectarian violence.

+Powers of Governor

+Governor is a ceremonial head of the Province appointed by the President on advice of Prime Minister and serves until removed by President on advice of Prime Minister.

+Governor is chancellor of public sector universities of province.

+Governor appoints cabinet and take oath from elected chief minister and cabinet.He also appoint caretaker Chief Minister and Care Taker Cabinet and take oath from them.

+Governor signs bills passed by Provincial Assembly of Balochistan than bills becomes law.

+He also signs provincial budget passed by Provincial Assembly.

+He can also promulgate ordinances when he is satisfied that Assembly is not in session but only on advice of cabinet.

+He is bound to act on advice of cabinet and Chief Minister.

+He also took oath from Chief Justice of Balochistan High Court.

+He appoints Advocate General of Province on the advice of chief minister.

+He appoints Chairman of Balochistan Public Service Commission on advice of Chief Minister.